Tuplanolla/dez/README.md

 The development of this project

-* started 2018-05-01,
+* started around 2018-05-01,
 * continues as of 2020-01-27 and
 * is expected to reach a usable state by 2022-05-01.

-Currently, the sole author of this project is
+Currently, the authors of this project are

+* Jukka Räbinä, who works on the `fungus` submodule in the Faculty of Information Technology at the University of Jyväskylä, and
-* Sampsa Kiiskinen, who works
-  in the Faculty of Information Technology at the University of Jyväskylä.
+* Sampsa Kiiskinen, who works on all the other parts in the Faculty of Information Technology at the University of Jyväskylä.

+Over the course of the project,

-This project is partially funded by
+* Sampsa Kiiskinen has been partially funded by

-* the Jane and Aatos Erkko Foundation (grant 170015).
+    * the Jane and Aatos Erkko Foundation grant 170015 and

-As one would expect,
+* Jukka Räbinä has been partially funded by
+    * the Academy of Finland grants 259925, 260076 and 295897 and
+    * the European Research Council advanced grant 320773.

+As is tradition,
-the name of this project is a distasteful play on words, relating the concepts of
+the name of this project is a distasteful play on words, using a taxonomical theme to relate the concepts of

 * differentiable manifolds,
   the main objects of study in differential geometry, and